Untitled Document

 The handful of these that compete at the international level contribute the bulk of high-quality scientific research in India.
 But they educate a tiny fraction of our students.

 Facilities and teaching at the universities that serve more than 29 million students are alarming.
 Most are 'chalk and talk' classrooms with poor-quality teaching laboratories, let alone research laboratories.
 Faculty appointments are often made on the basis of political connections, caste or bribes, and funds are misappropriated.
 Inbreeding results: many highly qualified young scientists refuse to take up faculty positions in these universities because of the lack of infrastructure, the hostile environment and bureaucracy.
-This is a disturbing situation.
-India needs trained, innovative minds to meet its formidable challenges.
-The state and central governments should take urgent action.

 The government should appoint highly qualified, broad-minded vice-chancellors, who will recruit qualified faculty members and give them state-of-the-art research facilities with no external interference.
 Faculty should then focus on basic research and quality teaching, and encourage regional and international collaboration networks to strengthen scientific research.
 The government should also create many specialized research centres in the universities (like the CNRS in France).
 Fixing our university system will require a complete overhaul of the UGC, changes in institutional policy and legislation.
 This will be difficult with the present disconnect between science and policy in a government that has cut research budgets, focused on manufacturing and dissolved its scientific advisory committee.